vaadin/docs/README.md

-# Vaadin documentation
+# Vaadin 14 documentation

 > **NOTICE**
 >
 > This repository is currently work-in-progress, and will eventually replace the existing separate documentation repositories for the different parts of the Vaadin platform.

-Documentation and code examples for Vaadin.
+Documentation and code examples for Vaadin 14 (LTS)

 ## Contents